WHAT’S IN THIS REVIEW?

 Platforms & Devices

-CyberGhost is available on a range of different platforms and devices, with the regular subscription plan allowing for seven altogether.
-That’s reasonably generous, and you should be able to share it with a few family members if you’re aiming to get the best value for money.
+CyberGhost is available on a range of different platforms and devices, with the regular subscription plan allowing for seven simultaneous connections altogether.
+That’s reasonably generous, and you should be able to share it with a few family members if you’re aiming to get the best value for your money.

 They have typical desktop clients for Windows, Mac and Linux, as well as native iOS and Android apps.
-CyberGhost will also work with selected Android TV’s and Amazon Fire TV, as well as on later iterations of Apple TV (3 and above) and Roku.
+CyberGhost will also work with selected Android TVs and Amazon Fire TVs, as well as on later iterations of Apple TV (3 and above) and Roku.

 - LG SmartTV with webOS